Abuse and Discrimination Policy

 Reporting Discrimination and Harassment

-Any student, staff or faculty member who believes he or she has been the victim of discrimination, discriminatory harassment, or sexual harassment, including any type of violence or sexual misconduct is urged to report the matter.
+Any student, staff, faculty member, or guest who believes he or she has been the victim of discrimination, discriminatory harassment, or sexual harassment, including any type of violence or sexual misconduct perpetrated by an employee, other student, or third party related to DTS that occurred on-or-off-campus at a DTS activity or program is urged to report the matter.

 Notify either of our Title IX Co-Coordinators in person, by email, phone, or mail your report to: